timmshinbone/TS_SampleLesson/README.md

 	smells: ['pine trees', 'leather', 'french fries']
 }
 ```
-To access the properties, or key-value pairs, of an object, we have to _call_, or _invoke_, those properties, like this:
+To access the properties, or key-value pairs, of an object, we have to _call_, or _invoke_, those properties.
+Below, we are logging the values to the console:

 ```
 console.log(car);